suhasmaddali/Quora-Question-Pairs-Similarity/README.md

 + This project was developed with the help of https://www.appliedaicourse.com/ based in India. 🙂
 ```

-The problem is about identifying whether a given question already exists in the repository of questions asked in quora.
+The problem is about identifying whether a given question already exists in the repository of questions asked in __Quora__.
 If the given question is similar __semantically__ and the meaning, the __machine learning algorithms__ must accurately identify whether the questions are duplicate of one another.

 In __Quora__, we find that a lot of people ask questions every second.
 It is important that proper steps are taken to remove questions that are similar to the previously asked questions.
 If a similar question is asked with a change in wording, it would be appropriate to attach answers of the previously asked question that was similar to this question.
 This would save a lot of time and memory space on the part of Quora and minimize its expenses.